2019 Sri Lanka Easter bombings: International responses

 Numerous world leaders expressed condolences and condemnation.
-President of the European Parliament Antonio Tajani referred to the bombings as an act of genocide.
+Antonio Tajani, then President of the European Parliament, referred to the bombings as an act of genocide.

 After the bombings, numerous buildings around the world were illuminated in Sri Lanka's colours, some of which included the Flinders Street railway station in Melbourne, the Opera House in Sydney, the Victoria Bridge in Brisbane, the Finlandia Hall in Helsinki, the Northern Spire Bridge and Penshaw Monument in Sunderland, the Burj Khalifa in Dubai, the Emirates Palace, ADNOC Headquarters, Capital Gate and Marina Mall in Abu Dhabi, the City Hall in Tel Aviv, the Pennsylvania State Capitol in Harrisburg, and the Sky Tower in Auckland.
 The Eiffel Tower in Paris went dark as a memorial for the victims of the bombings.

 The New York Stock Exchange paused for a moment of silence before the opening bell on the day after the attacks.
 Real Madrid C.F. also had a moment of silence before the La Liga match on the night of the attacks.
 Candlelight vigils were held and flags were also flown at half-mast around the world including in Pakistan, Canada, Indonesia, New Zealand, Australia and the United Kingdom.